raahula/Disaster_Response_Pipeline/README.md

 https://github.com/raahula

 ## Acknowledgement:
-Thanks to [Udacity](https://www.udacity.com/) and [Figure 8](https://www.figure-eight.com/) for providing the oppurtuniy to work on this great project.
+Thanks to [Udacity](https://www.udacity.com/) and [Figure 8](https://www.figure-eight.com/) for providing me the oppurtunity to work on this great project.